rish-16/mayflower/README.md

 # mayflower 💐
-Search Tree-based user mimicry for webpage functionality and stress testing
+Search Tree-based user mimicry for webpage functionality checks and stress testing

 ## What is this?
 Hyperparameter Sweeps are often used to test different configuations of ML models to get the best-performing set of hyperparameters.
 To do this, there's a central sweep server that runs different agents in parallel (or serially) and logs their results and metrics over time.